 The most preferred way is to send it as part of the Authorization HTTP Header in the form:

-Authorization: Bearer <accessToken> The OAuth specification pussy-foots its way out of mandating a method, deferring the choice to the authorization server.
-In other words, which of the above three methods a client must adopt is dictated by the authorization server documentation.
+Authorization: Bearer <accessToken> The OAuth 2.0 specification pussy-foots its way out of mandating a method, deferring the choice to the authorization server.
+In other words, whether or not to use a JWT for an access token, which of the above three methods a client must adopt is dictated by the authorization server documentation.
+The OAuth 2.0 extensions specifications relate to the choices of the access token structure.
 Clients are not free to choose any of the three at their disposition.

 Note the word bearer and also the moniker bearer token used to represent an access token.
 The moniker bearer token is righty applied as the access token is a bearer instrument.
 Just like a tender bill in your pocket, or a movie ticket you buy, the access token doesn’t have a way to attach the user with it.
 Once you lose it, anyone who has it may misuse it to represent themselves as you thereby stealing your identity.